Andre-Luis-Lopes-da-Silva/Comparing-the-clustering-algorithms-affinity-propagation-and-k-means/README.md

 # Comparing-the-clustering-algorithms-affinity-propagation-and-k-means
-Comparing the clustering algorithms: affinity propagation and k-means and determining the execution time
+Comparing the clustering algorithms: affinity propagation and k-means and determining the execution time.